cheldon-cn/thirdparty/snippet/memomanager.md

 ## 1.STEPS on X64 MSVC

 ```
-1. get pixman tar file 'cairo-1.17.2.tar.gz',open the folder in which contain target file;
+1. get cairo tar file 'cairo-1.17.2.tar.gz',open the folder in which contain target file;
 2. uncompress the tar file above,
    tar -zxvf  cairo-1.17.2.tar.gz
-3. NOTE: if u compile pixman with the instruction 'end to end build for win32' for cario,
+3. NOTE: if u compile cairo with the instruction 'end to end build for win32' for cario,
    u will get the x86 static and dynamic library;
    in order to get the  X64 library,we should use the correct environment;